- paper products

 How Does It Work?

-We have teamed up with the Climate Neutral Group to calculate our carbon footprint which we offset through the purchase of Gold Standard carbon credits.
+We have teamed up with the Climate Neutral Group to calculate our carbon footprint annually which we offset through the purchase of Gold Standard carbon credits.
 Initially these credits came from the Paradigm Project which is a cooking stove initiative in Kenya.
-In 2014 we switched to a local initiative in the Western Cape called ‘Composting in Cape Town’ and this year we have invested in the ‘Wonderbag Foundation’ which is a global initiative developed in South Africa.
+In 2014 we switched to a local initiative in the Western Cape called ‘Composting in Cape Town’ and now we have invested in the ‘Wonderbag Foundation’ which is a global initiative developed in South Africa.
 Over and above providing the best quality in Cape Town, we can now offer our customers sustainable printing solutions along with our trademark excellent service.

 Green Printing in the future...